CENTRE OF BIOSTATISTICS AND BIOINFORMATICS ANALYSIS – WHO WE ARE

 Detailed description of the services provided

-The Centre provides a wide range of comprehensive services in the field of advanced biostatistical and bioinformatic analysis.
+The Centre of Biostatistics and Bioinformatics Analysis provides a wide range of comprehensive services in the field of advanced biostatistical and bioinformatic analysis.
 The services are offered primarily to scientists conducting clinical, epidemiological, population, molecular and translational research.
-The computational techniques offered by the Centre are listed on the Extranet.
+The computational techniques offered by the Centre are listed below.

 8. Enhanced detection of circulating tumor DNA by fragment size analysis.